nya3jp/tast/docs/test_dependencies.md

 The following software features are defined:

+*   `alt_syscall` - Whether the platform supports the alt syscall framework.
 *   `amd64` - The [amd64] processor architecture.
 *   `android` - The ability to [run Android apps].
 Any production version of Android (i.e. ones except `master-arc-dev`) can be used.